-Accountants are uniquely positioned to serve as trusted advisors to their clients, and a key strategic partner in solving complex business problems.
+Accountants are uniquely positioned to serve as trusted advisors and key strategic partners in solving complex business problems for their clients.
 Offering complimentary (or low-cost) strategic review sessions to prospective clients can be a great way to demonstrate your value.
 Consider using any combination of the following tools to start the conversation:

 - Budget to actual analysis